 - $320,000 – $260,000 = $60,000 mortgage

-Using the same numbers as above, if you wanted a stand-alone Home Equity Line of Credit (HELOC) then you would be required to put $140,000 down as government rules limit the maximum amount of money available to 65% of a homes appraised value.
+Using the same numbers as above, if you wanted a stand-alone HELOC then you would be required to put $140,000 down as government rules limit the maximum amount of money available to 65% of a homes appraised value.

 HELOC’s are revolving credit, meaning this provides you the option to borrow, pay what you borrow back, and repeat as often as you like.
 The minimum payment is interest-only and you have the option of making lump sum payments anytime with no prepayment penalties.

-A Home Equity Line of Credit (HELOC) can be a great investment tool as you have readily available access to credit, however there is some discipline required in managing the line of credit.
-Without a plan in place you may find your spending is greater, resulting in high debt for a longer period of time.
+This form of credit can be a great investment tool as you have readily available access to credit however, there is some discipline required in managing the line of credit.
+Without a plan in place you may find your spending is greater resulting in high debt for a longer period of time.
 Be sure to have good budgeting practices in place.